weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 First, we must define the class objects to store the data and specify what vectorizer to use.
 The following will create a `Question` class with the given vectorizer, and add it to the schema:

 :::note Which inference API?
 This tutorial uses the OpenAI API to obtain vectors.
-But you can use any of Cohere, Hugging Face or OpenAI inference APIs with WCS, as the relevant Weaviate modules for those are already built in by default.
+But you can use any of Cohere, Hugging Face or OpenAI inference APIs with WCS, as the relevant [Weaviate modules](../modules/retriever-vectorizer-modules/index.md) for those are already built in by default.

-If you are not using OpenAI, change the API key parameter in the code examples from `X-OpenAI-Api-Key` to one relevant to your chosen inference API.
 :::

 import CodeAutoschemaMinimumSchema from '/_includes/code/quickstart.autoschema.minimum.schema.mdx'